digitros/nextjs-fastapi/README.md

   </a>
 </p>

-<p align="center">Simple Next.js boilerplate that uses BOTH <a href="https://fastapi.tiangolo.com/">FastAPI</a> AND NEXTJS 13 as the API backend unlike [the example offered by NextJS](https://github.com/digitros/nextjs-fastapi)
+<p align="center">Simple Next.js boilerplate that uses BOTH <a href="https://fastapi.tiangolo.com/">FastAPI</a> AND NEXTJS 13 as the API backend unlike <a href="https://github.com/digitros/nextjs-fastapi" >the example offered by NextJS</a>

 <br/>